vivaria/edisonrul.ing/docs/source/cards/n/nubian-guard.md

 ### Card Rulings

-●Nubian Guard's effect is resolved after damage calculation.
+*   Nubian Guard's effect is resolved after damage calculation.
-●Nubian Guard's effect does target a monster in the GY, so the effect will be negated if The End of Anubis is face-up on the field.
+*   Nubian Guard's effect does target a monster in the GY, so the effect will be negated if The End of Anubis is face-up on the field.